rbroc/cholera_sd_pilot/README.md

 ## Cholera Response Simulator resources
 This repository contains some materials relevant for the Cholera Response Simulator pilot recommended as a result of research conducted during the 2021 Predictive Analytics Data Fellowship.
 Recommendations are outlined in the **Pilot Recommendation** files.
 There is also some code and data from preliminary data exploration and analysis conducted during the fellowship.
-Very much work in progress, but hope this could be useful as a starting point 😉
+Very much work in progress, but hope this could be useful as a starting point.

 Contents:
 - ```Pilot Recommendations.ipynb```: 📖 report on recommendations for a Cholera Response Simulator pilot using System Dynamics;